26%, on Alternative Minimum Taxable Income (AMTI) up to

 NOTE: As described below, an alternative minimum tax net operating loss (ATNOL) is not the same thing as an ATNOLD.
 Be careful to keep these separate concepts straight.

 An ATNOL is the AMT version of the NOL.
-Under Code Section 172(c), an NOL is the excess of a taxpayer’s deductions over the taxpayer’s gross income.
-This excess is calculated with the modifications in Code Section 172(d).
+Under Code Sec.
+172(c), an NOL is the excess of a taxpayer’s deductions over the taxpayer’s gross income.
+This excess is calculated with the modifications in Code Sec.
+172(d).

-Similarly, a taxpayer’s ATNOL is the excess of a taxpayer’s deductions allowed in determining alternative minimum taxable income (AMTI) over the income that is included in the taxpayer’s AMTI, calculated with the modifications in Code Section 172(d).
-In calculating the Code Section 172(d) modifications for ATNOL purposes, the Code Section 56(d)(2) AMT adjustments and preferences are taken into account.
+Similarly, a taxpayer’s ATNOL is the excess of a taxpayer’s deductions allowed in determining alternative minimum taxable income (AMTI) over the income that is included in the taxpayer’s AMTI, calculated with the modifications in Code Sec.
+172(d).
+In calculating the Code Sec.
+172(d) modifications for ATNOL purposes, the Code Sec.
+56(d)(2) AMT adjustments and preferences are taken into account.